Heroin (The Velvet Underground song): Pickwick Records, May 1965

 The earliest recorded version of "Heroin" was a solo demo by Lou Reed.
-This demo was recorded in May 1965 while he was working for Pickwick Records, subsequently mailed to himself, and rediscovered more than 50 years later.
+This demo was recorded in May 1965 while he was working for Pickwick and subsequently mailed to himself.
+The recording was rediscovered in 2022 by Reed's widow Laurie Anderson.

 Ludlow Street Loft, July 1965

 Another version of "Heroin" was with Lou Reed, Sterling Morrison and John Cale at the band's Ludlow Street loft in July 1965.
-Unlike songs such as "I'm Waiting for the Man" and "Venus in Furs" which sound drastically different from their corresponding 1966 recordings on The Velvet Underground & Nico, the '65 version of "Heroin" is nearly identical to the album version in structure.
+Unlike versions of songs such as "I'm Waiting for the Man" and "Venus in Furs" from the same session, which sound drastically different from how they would on The Velvet Underground & Nico, this version of "Heroin" is nearly identical to the album version in structure.
 On the recording, Reed performs the song on an acoustic guitar.
-This version of the song can be found on the 1995 compilation album, Peel Slowly and See.
+This version of the song can be found on the 1995 compilation album Peel Slowly and See.

 Scepter Studios, April 1966

 The original take of "Heroin" that was intended for release on The Velvet Underground & Nico was at Scepter Studios in New York City, April 1966.
-This version of the song features slightly different lyrics and a more contained, less chaotic performance.
-Overall, the tempo of the song is at a steadier, quicker pace.
+This version of the song features slightly different lyrics, a faster tempo, and a more contained, less chaotic performance.
 It is about a minute shorter.

-One notable difference in the lyrics is Lou Reed's opening — he sings "I know just where I'm going" rather than "I don't know just where I'm going" as on the final album recording.
-Reed was known to do this during subsequent performances of the song as well.
+One notable difference in the lyrics is Lou Reed's opening—he sings "I know just where I'm going" rather than "I don't know just where I'm going" as on the final album recording.
+Reed sometimes sang the earlier lyric while performing the song live.